 Bring Bug Spray

 Bugs are thick in July, so having a few cans of bug spray can be a lifesaver.
 It’s perfectly fine to bring citronella candles and other types of insect repellants to attempt to reduce or eliminate the need for actual bug spray, but bring plenty along just in case.

 Bring a Cooler

 Trust me, you’re going to want plenty of drinks and snacks on hand for the fireworks show; especially if you are bringing along children.
 Bring along popcorn, granola bars, soda, and bottled water to keep yourself and the crew happy for the long haul.
 It can get really hot in early July, so bring what you need.
 Even if there are concession stands at your local fireworks show, they are often very expensive and usually run out before the show’s finale.

 Lastly, make sure you plan to hang around for at least a half hour after the fireworks show has finished.
 Everyone will be trying to evacuate the area immediately following the show, so being patient can prevent you from sitting in a traffic jam.
-This is where having a fully stocked cooler will come in handy, and it’s also a good idea to bring along some sparklers and other small novelties to keep everyone occupied.
+This is where having a fully stocked cooler will come in handy, and it’s also a good idea to bring along some large sparklers and other small novelties to keep everyone occupied.
 There’s no sense in packing up your stuff and getting in the car just to be at a dead stop, so plan to enjoy your evening even after the last firework has faded into the night.